ankitshah59/SOLTI_HOME/README.md

 * If the phone doesnt allow installation from unknown sources make sure to allow installation from unkonwn sources that can be changed from smartphone settings.
 * After installing the App has **Google Authentication** system that is linked to Google Firebase.
 So, new users can login using their google account linked to their phone or sign up using new account.
 * When the Dashboard loads with pop up screen, please *allow HoMart to access photos, media and files on your device*.
 This is because the user data is stored in the users smart phone storage.
-* Now the app is ready to use.
+* Make sure you have internet connection available.
+App wont function correctly unless you have internet connection.
+Now the app is ready to use.

 ## App Functionality